hannutt/traffichelp/README.md

-Project keywords: JavaScript, React, Open API, GraphQL, Bootstrap 5, JSON
+Project keywords: JavaScript, React, SpeechSynthesis API, GraphQL, Bootstrap 5, JSON

 The purpose of this program is to produce useful traffic and environmental information in clear language for the user to read.
 Data is retrieved from the open APIs provided by Digitraffic in accordance with the user's search criteria.